Shiratamako is a glutinous rice flour (sweet rice flour) made from mochigome, Japanese short-grain glutinous rice.

 Shiratamako and mochiko are glutinous rice flours, and you’ll find them used interchangeably in recipes.
 However, there is a noticeable difference in flavor and texture.

 Shiratamako goes through special processing called the wet meal method.
-The rice is washed, soaked, and ground very finely in water, then the liquid is pressed, dried, and crushed, turning into coarse granules.
-The magic happens you add the flour to the water; it dissolves quickly and yields a pliable dough.
-It is exclusively made in Japan, which is why it is more expensive and less accessible than mochiko.
+The rice is washed, soaked, and ground very finely in water.
+Then, the liquid is pressed, dried, and crushed, turning into coarse granules.
+The magic happens when you add the flour to the water; it dissolves quickly and yields a pliable dough.
+It is exclusively made in Japan and is more expensive and less accessible than mochiko.

 Mochiko is much more affordable and available, but I highly recommend shiratamako.
 The flour has a much more refined flavor and springy texture than mochiko and is much easier to knead.
 The mochi stays soft and bouncy even after it has cooled.